james-coder/OSCAR-code/Building/MacOS/BUILD-mac.md

    _Alternatively, the command-line tools installer .dmg can be downloaded from the [Xcode] download site, but you will need a (free) developer account and will need to pick the appropriate download for your version of macOS._

-4. Install Qt (as "build" user, if created), approx. 3GB:
+4. Install the Qt Opensource IDE platform
-    1. Mount qt-opensource-mac-x64-5.12.8.dmg
-    2. Launch qt-opensource-mac-x64-5.12.8
+    1. Use the Qt Online Opensource Installer: https://www.qt.io/download-qt-installer-oss.
+    2. Select the version you wish.
+For QT5 versions, you may need to search the Archive section.
+    3. You do not need the following pakages
+        a.
+Sources
+        b. iOS
+        c.
+Any web development package
+    4. Extensions that are needed - Qtserialio

+5. Install Qt
+    1. Mount and launch qt-opensource-mac dmg file.
+This can be done by double-clicking on the file name.
-    3. Next, Skip, Continue, (optionally change the installation directory), Continue
+    2. Follow the installer's instructions. (optionally you can change the installation directory)
         * Qt is entirely self-contained and can be installed anywhere.
-It defaults to ~/Qt5.12.8.
+It defaults to the ~/Qt/version number directory.
         * If you only have the command-line tools installed, the Qt installer will complain that "You need to install Xcode and set up Xcode command line tools."
 Simply click OK.
-    4. Expand Qt 5.12.8 and select "macOS", Continue
+    4. Expand Qt select "macOS", Continue
     5. Select "I have read and agree..." and Continue, Install
     6. Uncheck "Launch Qt Creator", Done
-    7. Eject qt-opensource-mac-x64-5.12.8
+    7. Eject qt-opensource-mac installer file.

 ## Build

-1. Build OSCAR:
+1. Build OSCAR (All Qt versions):

         git clone https://gitlab.com/CrimsonNape/OSCAR-code.git
         cd OSCAR-code
         mkdir build
         cd build

+Qt5:
-        ~/Qt5.12.8/5.12.8/clang_64/bin/qmake ../oscar/oscar.pro
+        ~/Qt/Qt version number/clang_64/bin/qmake ../oscar/oscar.pro
         make

-   The application is in OSCAR.app.
+Qt6:
+        ~/Qt/Qt version number/macos/bin/qmake ../OSCAR-code/oscar/oscar.pro
+        make

 2. (Optional) Package for distribution: